Ctenucha rubroscapus

 Ctenucha rubroscapus, the red-shouldered ctenucha moth, is a moth of the family Erebidae.
 It was described by Édouard Ménétries in 1857.
-It is found in western North America, where it is limited to low elevations west of the Cascade Mountains, south of Chehalis in Washington.
-The habitat consists of coastal grasslands adjacent to the ocean, as well as wet boggy meadows and wet prairie.
+It is found in western North America, limited to low elevations west of the Cascade Mountains, south of Chehalis in Washington.

 The length of the forewings is 19–20 mm.
-Adults are brilliantly coloured black, blue and orange.
-Adults are on wing from late June to September in one generation per year.
-It is a day-flying species.

 The larvae feed on Poaceae and Cyperaceae species, including species of the genera Dactylis and Elymus.
-The larvae are black and densely covered with short tufts of white hairs.